 Let’s jump into the story and see what we can learn from these weeks in Jesus’ life.

-Jesus is led into the desert
+Jesus is led into the desert to be tempted

 After being baptized by John in the Jordan river, Jesus is immediately led into the wilderness.
 Here’s what the gospel writers tell us about how Jesus ended up in the desert.